gocardless/callcredit-ruby/README.md

 [![Gem Version](https://badge.fury.io/rb/callcredit.svg)](http://badge.fury.io/rb/callcredit)
 [![Build Status](https://travis-ci.org/gocardless/callcredit-ruby.svg?branch=master)](https://travis-ci.org/gocardless/callcredit-ruby)

+## This gem is no longer maintained

+As of March 2018, this library is no longer actively maintained.

+The input XSD schema and sample responses have also been removed, since they are considered confidential by Callcredit.
+As a result, the automated RSpec tests are incomplete as they depended on these fixtures.

 ## Usage

 ### Installation

 You don't need this source code unless you want to modify the gem.

 If you just want to use it, you should just add it to your `Gemfile`: